Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

+We adopt the convention that when working with the tree $T_\Sigma$ we will always assume that curves have this form.
+This assumption ensures that $r(\widetilde{\alpha})$ is a simplicial path in $T_\Sigma$.

-\begin{lemma} Every closed curve $\alpha$ in $W$ can be modified by a homotopy to intersect $\Sigma$ minimally.
-Let $\alpha$ and $\alpha'$ be two simple closed curves which are freely homotopic and which intersect $\Sigma$ minimally.
-Then there is a bijection $f$ between the $\Sigma$--arcs of $\alpha$ and the $\Sigma$--arcs of $\alpha'$ such that $f(a)$ is homotopic to $a$ for each $\Sigma$--arc $a$ of $\alpha$.
-If orientations of $\alpha$ and $\alpha'$ are chosen appropriately, $f$ may be chosen to respect the cyclic orders on the $\Sigma$--arcs. \end{lemma} \begin{proof} Since $W_\Sigma$ is simply connected, an arc in $W_\Sigma$ connecting a boundary component to itself is homotopic into that boundary component.
-This shows the first claim.
+\begin{lemma} \begin{enumerate}[i)] \item Every closed curve $\alpha$ in $W_n$ can be modified by a homotopy to intersect $\Sigma$ minimally. \item Let $\alpha$ and $\alpha'$ be two closed curves which are freely homotopic and which intersect $\Sigma$ minimally.
+Then there is a bijection $f$ between the $\Sigma$--arcs of $\alpha$ and the $\Sigma$--arcs of $\alpha'$ such that for each $\Sigma$--arc $a$ of $\alpha$ the arc $f(a)$ is homotopic to $a$ through $\Sigma$-arcs.

-To see the other claims, consider the universal cover $\widetilde{W}_n$ of $W_n$.
-Let $\widetilde{\Sigma}$ be the full preimage of $\Sigma$.
-The dual graph to $\widetilde{\Sigma}$ is by definition the graph which has a vertex for each complementary component of $\widetilde{\Sigma}$, and an edge for each connected component of $\widetilde{\Sigma}$.
-It is easy to see that this graph is in fact a tree.
-The curve $\alpha$ is in minimal position if any only if a lift $\widetilde{\alpha}$ determines a geodesic in this tree.
-Since geodesics in trees are unique, the desired uniqueness for minimal position follows. \end{proof}
+If orientations of $\alpha$ and $\alpha'$ are chosen appropriately, $f$ may be chosen to respect the cyclic orders on the $\Sigma$--arcs. \end{enumerate} \end{lemma} \begin{proof} Since $W_\Sigma$ is simply connected, an arc in $W_\Sigma$ connecting a boundary component to itself can be homotoped through that boundary component, reducing the number of intersection points.
+This shows the statement i).